 Remember that the ground will leech heat from you.
 Put a layer or two beneath your sleeping bag: a lot of people use foam puzzle pieces.
 Ditto for those who sleep on air mattresses or cots: the air beneath your bed will suck out the heat from under you.

 Wear a hat to bed, but keep your nose and mouth outside of the sleeping bag.
 Your breath has moisture in it, and if you try to sleep completely encased, you will soak the material fast.
 (Also, not the quickest way to escape from a tent marauder.)

 Consider wearing only leather/studded armour to bed.
 Nobody wants to be unprepared if they’re jumped in their sleep, but metal will drain your body heat overnight.

 What you wear for sleeping is a high point of contention for players because we all have different sleeping styles.
 Many people swear by sleeping naked because their body heat fills the sleeping bag and their clothes don’t get sweaty.
 I don’t because I don’t generate that much body heat nor sweat very much, so I’ll sleep with a layer on.
 Some people wear socks; others stick their feet out of their blankets to regulate their body heat.
 Sleeping with another person drastically changes the heat situation.

 About the only thing people will agree on is if there’s clothing involved, make sure it’s dry.

 This is something that you’ll have to decide for yourself.
-Open the windows, set up your sleeping arrangement, and camp out in your own room for a night.
-This is something you should have figured out before the high-stress situation of LARP and your addled brain just wants the sleep.
+Camp out in your backyard, or turn off the heat, open the windows, and sleep on your floor (or camping/sleeping arrangement) for a night.
+This is something you should figure out before the high-stress situation of LARP and your addled brain just wants the sleep.